riotschoolacc/MSM-Gem-Shop/README.md

 # MSM Gem Shop
-MSM (My Singing Monsters) Gem Shop is a new and intuitive bot that allows you to purchase Gems at a 90% discount, including preloaded accounts with gems.
+MSM (My Singing Monsters) Gem Shop is a new and intuitive Telegram Bot that allows you to purchase Gems at a 90% discount, including preloaded accounts with gems.

 Links: